Around 800,000 people die by suicide every year across the world – that’s one person every 40 seconds.

 We are fully committed to working with our partners, patients and their families and carers to provide excellent quality care and prevent suicides.

-During our first Microsoft Teams live session marking World Suicide Prevention Day, we were joined by Liz Farrell, who shared her experiences and advice after her husband took his own life:
+During our first Microsoft Teams live session marking World Suicide Prevention Day, Liz Farrell has shared her experiences and advice after her husband took his own life:

 Before 12 June 2015 I didn’t know that suicide is the single biggest killer of men under the age of 45.